Gerrymandering in the United States: Federal courts

-The disparity led to the federal lawsuit Gill v.
-Whitford, in which plaintiffs alleged that voting districts were gerrymandered unconstitutionally.
 The court found that the disparate treatment of Democratic and Republican voters violated the 1st and 14th amendments to the U.S. Constitution.
-The District Court's ruling was challenged and appealed to the Supreme Court of the United States, which in June 2017 agreed to hear oral arguments in the case in the 2017–2018 term of court.The case was then dismissed due to lack of standing for the plaintiffs with no decision on the merits being made.
+The District Court's ruling was challenged and appealed to the Supreme Court of the United States, which in June 2017 agreed to hear oral arguments in the case in the 2017–2018 term of court.
+The case was then dismissed due to lack of standing for the plaintiffs with no decision on the merits being made.
 The case was then remanded for further proceedings to demonstrate standing.
 While previous redistricting cases before the Supreme Court have involved the Equal Protection test, this case also centers on the applicability of the First Amendment freedom of association clause.

 Benisek v.
 Lamone was a separate partisan gerrymandering case heard by the Supreme Court in the 2017 term, this over perceived Democratic-favored redistricting of Maryland's 6th congressional district, with plaintiffs trying to get a stay on the use of the new district maps prior to the October 2018 general election.
 The Court did not give opinions on whether the redistricting was unconstitutional, but did establish that on the basis of Gill that the case should be reconsidered at the District Court.
 The District Court did subsequently rule the redistricting was unconstitutional, and that decision was appealed again to the Supreme Court and was heard under the name Lamone v.
 Benisek alongside Rucho v.
 Common Cause on March 26, 2019.

-Yet another partisan redistricting case was heard by the Supreme Court during the 2018 term.
 Rucho v.
 Common Cause deals with Republican-favored gerrymandering in North Carolina.
 The District Court had ruled the redistricting was unconstitutional prior to Gill; an initial challenge brought to the Supreme Court resulted in an order for the District Court to re-evaluate their decision in light of Gill.
 The District Court, on rehearing, affirmed their previous decision.
 The state Republicans again sought for review by the Supreme Court which was heard alongside Lamone v.
 Benisek on March 26, 2019.